DanKulik/Ubuntu_Brightness_Fix/README.md

         allow it to run on startup and change the screen brightness.

 I hope this helps those who have been struggling.
-Thank your for your patronage, Severian-desu-ga.
+Thank your for your patronage, DanKulik.